Lichy24/speech_models_web/docs/README.md

 ![](browser.gif)
 ## Directory Structure
 ```
 └── project/              # Project's root directory.
     ├── model/            # trained models and code to use them.
     ├── static/           # images and css of the HTML
-    └── templates/ # HTML of website.
+    ├── templates/        # HTML of website.
+    └── train_scripts/    # code of the model for training.
 ```